Steps That Schools Take Against Bullying

 What Do Schools Do If They Discover Bullying

-If a teacher is informed of an instance of bullying within the confines of the school they must act on it immediately in order to prevent it happening again.
-However having said this it is sometimes very difficult to have the child that is being bullied admit to being bullied for fear of further reprisals.
+If a teacher is informed of an case of bullying within the confines of the school they must act on it immediately in order to prevent it happening again.
+However, it is sometimes very difficult to have the child that is being bullied admit to being bullied for fear of further reprisals.

 It is customary for the Head Teacher to issue an automatic suspension to any pupil found to be bullying another pupil.
 This suspension is enforced and will remain in place until the bullying pupil’s parents attend a meeting with the Head Teacher to discuss how things will progress in the future.

-If the bullying is another instance in a long line of complaints then the Head Teacher must consult with the Local Education Authority with reference to the long term exclusion of said pupil from his or her school.
+If the bullying is another instance in a long line of complaints, the Head Teacher must consult with the Local Education Authority with reference to the long-term School Exclusion.

 Parents can appeal against any such decision but during the time leading up to the appeal the pupil responsible for the bullying may not attend classes in the usual manner – this is another means of enforcing the punishment.